tdelkand/6G-Sandbox-Sites/README.md

 ## Site Directory Structure

 ```
-.sites/                 # Main folder
-└── site_name/          # Folder with the site name
+site_name/       # Folder with the site name
-    └── values.yaml     # File containing the encrypted site information
+└── core.yaml    # File containing the encrypted site information
 ```

-The [`.site/.dummy_site/values.yaml`](.sites/.dummy_site/values.yaml) file is a template with the information that has to be indicated for each platform.
+The [`.dummy_site/core.yaml`](.dummy_site/core.yaml) file is a template with the information that has to be indicated for each platform.

 ## Getting started